-A change of use from other uses such as a shop or office to a HMO (large or small) is also likely to require planning permission.
+A change of use from other uses such as a shop or office to an HMO (large or small) is also likely to require planning permission.

-1 The legal definition of an HMO is contained within Part 7 of the Housing Act 2004.
+&lt;sup>3 The legal definition of an HMO is contained within Part 7 of the Housing Act 2004.

-6. How will planning applications for HMO's be considered?
+How will planning applications for HMO's be considered?